wonjis/fashiontij/replit.md

 ## Overview

-FashionFlat AI is a fashion design application that enables users to transform rough sketches into professional flat sketches using AI.
-The platform provides design management tools, a resource library of fashion elements, and an interactive design editor with tech pack generation capabilities.
+FashionFlat AI is a fashion design application that enables users to create fashion designs with AI-generated technical specifications.
+The platform provides design management tools, a resource library of fashion elements, an interactive design editor with tech pack generation capabilities, and an AI-powered Create feature that generates comprehensive tech packs from uploaded sketches.

 ## User Preferences